LowTechCoder/fp-pc-console-backups/README.md

 sudo dd status=progress bs=64k if=/dev/sdSRC of=/wherever/iso.iso
 ~~~

-Backup your efi partition the same way as you just did the /root, even though this may not be nessisary.
-I suppose this could restore the systems specific grub boot, but I'm not sure yet.
-If this doesn't work out, it's not a huge deal.
-The recover steps below will show how to do this with a proper efi partition backup or without.
+Backup your efi partition the same way as you just did the /root, but don't shrink it.
+It's small enough.

 Both of these /root and efi paritions should fit on a 25gb blu-ray.
 Also put it on a giant spinning disk backup drive.
 You can optionaly make another blu-ray backup and send it to someone elses house for storage.